A major source of Internet Backdraft

 on a console is probably suicidal (Final Fantasy XI

-has been the only console MMO with financial success).
+have been the only console MMOs with financial success, and the latter started PC-only).
 Meanwhile, fighting games

 belong in Console Country, since those games are designed for local multiplayer, which video arcadesnote